ianrenton/ianrenton.com/_planesailing/2021-07-16-tracking-packet-format-faq.markdown

 ![Spitfire ADS-B track](/hardware/planesailing/spitfire.png){: .center}
 *Every aircraft.
 No exceptions.*

-There's an excellent write-up of the history and implementation of these protocols [here](https://mode-s.org/decode/content/introduction.html), and some additional information about idents/squawk codes [here](https://www.skybrary.aero/index.php/Transponder).
+There's an excellent write-up of the history and implementation of these protocols at [The 1090MHz Riddle](https://mode-s.org/decode/content/introduction.html), and some additional information about idents/squawk codes [here](https://www.skybrary.aero/index.php/Transponder).

 ### What's an Extended Squitter?